rkilchmn/frontac24/README.md

 It is copied to the order table, so one minor difference is that it remains unchanged in the order even if the customer branch address is changed.

+## check all/none buttons on bank reconcile and remember dates after refresh